Bayesian Double Descent: Introduction

 \section{Introduction}

-Double descent---a phenomenon of over-parameterized models---shows that an estimator's risk can re-descend as the number of parameters extends past the interpolation limit.
-Empirically, the double descent effect was initially observed for high-dimensional neural network regression models and the good performance of these models on such tasks as large language models, image processing, and generative AI methods~\cite{nareklishvili2023generative}.
-The double descent effect extends the classical bias-variance trade-off curve that shrinkage estimators possess.
-This phenomenon was first observed in the context of linear regression~\cite{belkin2019reconciling}.
-The authors showed that the test error of the estimator can decrease as the number of parameters increases. \cite{bach2024highdimensional} extends these results to stochastic regression models.
+Double descent---a phenomenon of over-parameterized models---is the property that an estimator's risk re-descends as the number of parameters extends past the interpolation limit.
+Empirically, the double descent effect was initially observed for high-dimensional neural network regression models and the good performance of deep learning on such tasks as large language models, image processing, and generative AI methods.
+Bias-variance trade-off occurs on the risk as a property of shrinkage estimators.
+Double descent extends the classical bias-variance tradeoff associated with modern day machine learning methods.
+This phenomenon was first observed in the context of linear regression~\cite{belkin2019reconciling}, where the authors showed that the test error of the estimator can decrease as the number of parameters increases. \cite{bach2024highdimensional} extends these results to stochastic regression models.

+Occam's razor---the favoring of simpler models over complex ones---is a natural feature of Bayesian methods which base their inference for model selection on the weight of evidence (a.k.a. the marginal likelihood of the data).
+In doing so, Bayes penalizes models with higher complexity via a correction term as in the Bayesian Information Criterion (BIC).
+This seems incompatible with the double descent phenomenon.
+We show this is not the case, as even though Bayesian methods shift the posterior towards lower-complexity models, highly parameterized Bayesian models can also have good risk properties due to the conditional prior of high dimensional parameters given the model.
+We illustrate this with an application to neural network models.

 Interpolators---estimators that achieve zero training error---were then shown to have attractive properties due to the double descent effect~\cite{hastie2022surprises}.
 Our goal is to show that Bayesian estimators can also possess a double descent phenomenon.
-Interpolators such as ReLU neural networks~\cite{polson2017deepa} have increased in popularity with many applications such as traffic flow modeling~\cite{polson2017deep} and high-frequency trading~\cite{dixon2019deep}, among many others.
+Interpolators such as ReLU neural networks~\cite{polson2017deep} have increased in popularity with many applications such as traffic flow modeling~\cite{polson2017deep} and high-frequency trading~\cite{dixon2019deep}, among many others.

-Occam's razor---the favoring of simpler models over complex ones---is a natural feature of Bayesian methods that are based on the weight of evidence (a.k.a. the marginal likelihood of the data).
-To do this, they penalize models with higher complexity via a correction term as in the Bayesian Information Criterion (BIC).
-This seems inconsistent with the double descent phenomenon.
-We show that this is not the case, as even though Bayesian methods shift the posterior towards lower-complexity models, highly parameterized Bayesian models can also have good risk properties due to the conditional prior of parameters given the model.
-We illustrate this with an application to neural network models.